MERA-Evaluation/MERA/docs/dataset_cards/en/rummlu.md

 ## Limitations

-The questions relate to human knowledge relevant on October 31, 2023.
+The questions relate to human knowledge relevant on January 1, 2020, for the train part and on October 31, 2023, for the test part.

 ## References